vr-pan-junjun/vr-pan-junjun.github.io/content/authors/焦继辉/_index.md

 ---
 # Display name
-title: JiHui Jiao
+title: Jihui Jiao 焦继辉
 # Full Name (for SEO)
-first_name: JiHui
+first_name: Jihui
 last_name: Jiao

 # Is this the primary user of the site?